ajcr/ajcr.github.io/_posts/2015-8-29-Python-power-tower.md

 43046721
 ```

-This is a definite improvement over using `eval`.
+This is a definite improvement over the previous method.
 Reversing the list takes care of the reduce right-to-left evaluation requirement; a power function with swapped arguments completes the calculation.

 I'm still sure there's another nicer way.
-Ultimately I want to find either a nicer way to swap the arguments of `pow`, or a way to order the list that avoids the need to create a new function.
-If I discover this elusive better way, I'll post an update here.
+I want to find either a nicer way to swap the arguments of `pow`, or a way to order the list that avoids the need to create a new function.
+Ultimately I'd like to find a fast vectorised way to do this on NumPy arrays instead of lists.
+If I discover any better ways to make power towers, I'll post an update here.